LiorKogan/V1/README.md

 A combiner is depicted by a narrow **purple '}' rectangle**.
 The rectangle has one connection on its left side and one on its right side.

-On its left, there are relationships and paths
+On its left, there can be

+- Types relationships, untyped relationships (see Q53), and paths
   - optionally, with a negator (see Q35) or with an 'O'
-- optionally, with a relationship/path-negator (see Q360v1)
+  - optionally, with a relationship/path-negator (see Q360v2)
   - optionally, with relationship's expressions (see Q185)
   - optionally, with aggregators (see Q244)
+- a combiner (see Q100)

 On its right – there is either